MED-Master/MED8_Prototype/README.md

    1. `rasa run -m models --endpoints endpoints.yml --port 5002 --credentials credentials.yml`
 2. and also run this in seperate terminal
    1. `rasa run actions`
+3. Run the dashboard from the GUI.py file